Published by SchoolAdvisor on Dec 29, 2016, 05:33 PM

 • develop the skills and a positive attitude toward learning that will prepare them for higher education

-• study at least two languages and increase understanding of cultures, including their own
+• consider at least two languages and increase understanding of cultures, including their own

 • make connections across traditional academic disciplines and explore the nature of knowledge through the programme’s unique theory of knowledge course